SlickTorpedo/DoorLock/README.md

 DoorLock is available in a variety of colors.
 For a complete list of options, please visit the website.

 ## Can I Make One Myself?
 Absolutely!
 You are encouraged to build DoorLock for personal use.
 However, selling the device is prohibited.
+If you're going to make one, you may also want to host your own backend, in that case, you can find it [here](https://github.com/SlickTorpedo/DoorLock-Server)

 ## How Much Is It?
 The cost of DoorLock is $70.
 If you and a roommate choose to share, the cost would be $35 each.